reinert/requestor/README.md

   * the loaded and total byte length
   * the read byte chunk

-Example setting a callback with the exception and request args to the abort event:
+Example setting a callback with the read progress arg to the read event:
 ```java
 // Enable read chunking (a.k.a. streaming) on the session
 session.save(Requestor.READ_CHUNKING_ENABLED, true);